La Jollans voice opposition to remodeling projects at planning association meeting

-Project architect Michael Marengo voiced frustration that the conversation before the DPR and the LJCPA was centered around the property’s use as a vacation rental — an issue not under the purview of the groups — instead of its architecture and design.
+Project architect Claude-Anthony Marengo voiced frustration that the conversation before the DPR and the LJCPA was centered around the property’s use as a vacation rental — an issue not under the purview of the groups — instead of its architecture and design.
 “The city cannot deny the project based on (its use) as vacation rental,” Marengo said.

 Because the project is located on a steep slope, several trustees, including Nancy Manno, questioned whether Marengo was comfortable with the geological aspects of the project, and whether there were potential erosion issues.
 Marengo said the project would include removing 15 feet of soil and re-compacting it to make it more stable.

 Neighbor Dr. Nathaniel Rose of Pacific Beach Urgent Care called the project a “planned debacle.”
 He said he hired a soil engineer who told him the grade of the proposed home was not consistent with that of neighboring properties on either side.

 Wrelton Drive resident Alex Jvirblis showed a slide of the existing property as it is advertised on an online vacation rental website.
 He said the existing home is already being rented out like a hotel, and that the owners will use the new, larger home for the same purpose.